MDS Files

 Digital Signatures

 When you save or export an MDS file, it is automatically signed with your signing key.
-Signatures verify the file creator and detect tampering.
+Signatures identify the signer and detect tampering that occurs after signing.

 For managing signing keys, exporting public keys, and registering others' keys, see Managing Signing Keys.